SolaceDev/solace-dev-codelabs/markdown/kafka-connectors/kafka-connectors.md

 Duration: 0:05:00

-EDIT Do you use or want to use Kafka?
+Do you use or want to use Kafka?
 Want to learn how to integrate Kafka with Solace PubSub+ event brokers?

 Using the Kafka Connect API, the Solace-designed PubSub+ Kafka Connectors allow you to both on-ramp and off-ramp data between Solace and Kafka.